phthom/ContainerOrchestration/3-KubernetesLab.md

 deployment "hello1-deployment" successfully rolled out
 ````

-Once the rollout has finished, ensure your pods are running by using: kubectl get pods.
+Once the rollout has finished, ensure your pods are running by using:

+`kubectl get pods`

 You should see output listing 10 replicas of your deployment:

-`kubectl get pods`

-Here is the result:
+Results :
 ```
-kubectl get pods
+$ kubectl get pods
 NAME                                 READY     STATUS    RESTARTS   AGE hello1-deployment-864cd87c7f-675sr   1/1       Running   0          5m
 hello1-deployment-864cd87c7f-6wxkp   1/1       Running   0          3m